West Cornwall · TR26 · Cornwall Council West

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Carbis Bay, that work is shaped by the place itself — Carbis Bay is the residential coastal suburb of St Ives, climbing up the cliffs above one of the calmest beaches on the north coast and built largely between 1900 and 1970, with a building stock that leans toward Edwardian and 1930s detached villas and post-war bungalows.
+A TR26 site visit comes before a Carbis Bay sketch, every time — Carbis Bay is the residential coastal suburb of St Ives, climbing up the cliffs above one of the calmest beaches on the north coast and built largely between 1900 and 1970, with a building stock that leans toward 1960s estate housing and post-war bungalows.

 - Cornwall AONB